Finding homes for select career change dogs.

 The reasons the dogs are dropped from our program are medical or behavioral:

-- Medical reasons: anything from allergies, cataracts, or arthritis to varying severities of dysplasia (hip and elbow).
+- Medical reasons: anything from allergies, cataracts, or arthritis, to varying severities of dysplasia (hip and elbow).

-- Behavioral reasons: high activity level, poor house manners, high distractibility, low confidence or fearfulness, incompatibility with cats or other dogs, assertiveness requiring strong handler leadership.
+- Behavioral reasons: high activity level, poor house manners, high distractibility, low confidence or fearfulness, incompatibility with cats or other dogs, or assertiveness requiring strong handler leadership.
 Some of these dogs may not be suitable for homes with young children or other pets.

 Our dogs are typically highly food motivated and many enjoy dog sports such as obedience, nosework, and agility.
 Obedience and agility competitors, search and rescue trainers, tracking enthusiasts, and others in dog-related fields are encouraged to apply!

 Please note: All of our career change dogs are evaluated for suitability for other types of assistance dog work, and if suitable are transferred to our community partner organizations.
 None of these dogs may be used as working guides for the visually impaired, nor are they suitable to be trained to perform tasks for persons with other special needs.

 Take a look at our adoption criteria to see if you might be a good match for one of our dogs, and we look forward to welcoming you to the GDB family!

 - Adoption is only open to those living in the following states: Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, Washington, and North Texas.

 - Adopters are required to pay a $2000 adoption fee at the time of adoption.